airtower-luna/referer-mod/README.md

 Settings are saved in the [`browser.storage.sync` storage area](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/storage/sync), so if the user is using Firefox sync their settings will be synchronized automatically, otherwise the storage is local.

 There is limited localization data in the [`_locales/`](./_locales/) directory.
 The [`Makefile`](./Makefile) serves to build a ZIP archive for upload to AMO.

+The [`testserver/`](./testserver/) directory of this repository contains a test environment based on Go and Docker that you can use locally.